-The directors of the Company do not receive cash compensation for services rendered in his capacity as a director until such time the Company has sufficient cash reserves.
+The directors of the Company receive \$1,500 cash compensation per quarter for services rendered in their capacity as directors.
+Anthony Milewski, the Chair, receives \$6,500 per month for serving as a director and as Chair.
 The directors of the Company receive options from time to time.
 The Board has a compensation committee.
 The compensation committee members are as of the date hereof Lyle Davis and Robert Morris.